Bacteria and viruses can infect the middle ear.

 Acetaminophen or ibuprofen is effective for fever and pain.

 Most acute middle ear infections resolve without antibiotics.
-Thus, many doctors use antibiotics only when children are very young or very ill or do not improve after a brief period of time or when there are signs that the infection is getting worse.
-Antibiotics, such as amoxicillin (with or without clavulanate) or trimethoprim plus sulfamethoxazole, may be used.
+Thus, many doctors use antibiotics only when children are very young or very ill, do not improve after a brief period of time, when there are signs that the infection is getting worse, or when children have frequent infections.
+Antibiotics, such as amoxicillin (with or without clavulanate), may be used.

-If the eardrum is bulging and the child has severe or persistent pain, fever, vomiting, or diarrhea, a doctor may puncture the eardrum (called tympanic membrane perforation) to allow the infected fluid to drain.
+If the eardrum is bulging and the child has severe or persistent pain, fever, vomiting, or diarrhea, ear specialists may puncture the eardrum (called myringotomy ) to allow the infected fluid to drain.
+Sometimes ear specialists then also insert tympanostomy tubes.
 After this procedure, symptoms usually resolve quickly, hearing returns, and the eardrum heals on its own.